Another new nematophyte in the Rhynie

 Chert News 46

-present state this nematophyte is bounded by an apparent envelope,
+present state this nematophyte is bounded by a kind of envelope,

 which had partially been detached before silicification.
 This

-envelope might have been formed by dried-up organic gel, as suggested
+envelope possibly consists of dried-up organic gel, as suggested

 aspect of the better preserved nematophyte in Rhynie